Negros Oriental: Demographics

-Residents of Negros are called "Negrenses" (and less often "Negrosanons") and many are of either pure/mixed Austronesian heritage, with foreign ancestry (i.e. Chinese and/or Spanish) as minorities.
+Residents of the whole Negros island are generally called "Negrenses" (and less often "Negrosanons") while residents of Negros Oriental sometimes refer to themselves specifically as "NegOrenses" to distinguish themselves from residents of Negros Occidental.
+Many NegOrenses are of either pure/mixed Austronesian heritage, with foreign ancestry (i.e. Chinese and/or Spanish) as minorities.

+Languages

 Negros Oriental is predominantly a Cebuano-speaking province due to its close proximity to Cebu, with 72% of residents reporting it as a first language.
 Hiligaynon is spoken by the remaining 28% and is common in areas close to the border with Negros Occidental.
 Filipino and English, while seldom used as first languages, are generally understood and used for official, literary, and educational purposes.
+The indigenous Minagahat and Karul-an languages are spoken by the indigenous highlander peoples of Negros.
+The province is also said to be home of the last living remnants of the Inatá language speakers.